Investing

 (Source: Motley Fool)

-Among Millennial stock investors, finance and tech stocks are the most popular.
-41% of Millennial investors hold financial stocks, and another 41% hold information technology stocks.
-An additional 39% are invested in high-tech and emerging tech stocks.
+Finance and tech stocks dominate Millennial portfolios.
+41% of Millennial investors hold financial stocks, while another 41% own information technology stocks.
+Additionally, 39% invest in high-tech and emerging technology companies.

 4. 66% of Millennial Investors Think Investing is Scary